gabischool/Astronomy-Picture-of-the-Day/README.md

 - [ ] Once you have made the call correctly, and logged the data, add the data to the state property you built.

 **Display the Data**
 Now is the time to build out your other components.
-Compose your UI using [Reactstrap](https://reactstrap.github.io/), and then pass the data to your children components via props so you can render it on the DOM.
+Compose your UI using [Reactstrap](https://reactstrap.github.io/) and Bootstrap, and then pass the data to your children components via props so you can render it on the DOM.

 #### _MVP Requirements:_